Dev1an/Atem/README.md

 # Atem
-Implementation of BlackMagicDesign's ATEM communication protocol (version 6.1).
+Implementation of BlackMagicDesign's ATEM communication protocol (version 6.1) in javascript (written for nodejs).

 ## Usage
 ### Connect to an atem